Passaris discharged from hospital

 “Got two scheduled blood tests in the coming days,” Passaris added.

-Passaris was optimistic that she would get well and would travel back home soon.
+However, Passaris remains optimistic that she will get well and travel back home soon.

 “All being well, I’ll be home very soon.
 Thank you all for your kind wishes,” she tweeted.